abdallah-t/CSCI617/lecture_materials/quiz1/quiz1.md

 - False

-**Question 5:** Continue: in digital transfer, hardware can be only
+**Question 5:** Complete the sentence: In digital transfer, hardware can be only

-- physically transferred
+- Physically transferred.

 **Question 6:** Advantages of cache memory are:

-a. can only read the programs and data that is stored in it
+a.
+It can only read the programs and data that are stored in it.

-b. it is faster than the main memory
+b.
+It is faster than the main memory.

 c.
-It is faster than the main memory, When compared to the main memory, it takes less time to access it, It keeps the programs that can be run in a short amount of time. and It stores data for temporary use.
+It is faster than the main memory.
+When compared to the main memory, it takes less time to access it.
+It keeps the programs that can be run in a short amount of time, and it stores data for temporary use.

 d.
-It keeps the programs that can be run in a short amount of time. and When compared to the main memory, it takes less time to access it.
+It keeps the programs that can be run in a short amount of time.
+When compared to the main memory, it takes less time to access it.

 - c.
-It is faster than the main memory, When compared to the main memory, it takes less time to access it, It keeps the programs that can be run in a short amount of time. and It stores data for temporary use.
+It is faster than the main memory.
+When compared to the main memory, it takes less time to access it.
+It keeps the programs that can be run in a short amount of time, and it stores data for temporary use.

-**Question 7:** True or False: Case cooling uses air cooling system for the removal of heat from inside of case of the system.
+**Question 7:** True or False: Case cooling uses an air cooling system to remove heat from inside the case of the system.

 - True

-**Question 8:** True or False: Between the CPU and the main memory cache memory serves as a buffer.
+**Question 8:** True or False: Between the CPU and the main memory, cache memory serves as a buffer.

 - True

 **Question 9:** Disadvantages of cache memory are:

 a.
-The size of the cache (amount of data it can store) is usually large
+The size of the cache (the amount of data it can store) is usually large.

 b.
-It is faster than the main memory
+It is faster than the main memory.

-c. it stores data in temporary use
+c.
+It stores data for temporary use.

-d. it is very expensive because of the semiconductors used in it
+d.
+It is very expensive because of the semiconductors used in it.

-- d. it is very expensive because of the semiconductors used in it
+- d.
+It is very expensive because of the semiconductors used in it.

-**Question 10:** True or False: hardware can be seen but cannot be touched.
+**Question 10:** True or False: Hardware can be seen and touched.

-- False
+- True

-**Question 11:** True or False: a computer is an electrical device used to process and store data for further use.
+**Question 11:** True or False: A computer is an electrical device used to process and store data for further use.
 It can save information, retrieve it, and process it.

 - True

-**Question 12:** For the CPU to access data from the auxiliary memory it should:
+**Question 12:** For the CPU to access data from the auxiliary memory, it should:

-a. it can access directly
+a.
+It can be accessed directly.

-b. transferred to the cache memory.
+b.
+Be transferred to the cache memory.

-c. transferred to the main memory.
+c.
+Be transferred to the main memory.

-d. transferred to the secondary memory.
+d.
+Be transferred to the secondary memory.

-- c. transferred to the main memory.
+- c.
+Be transferred to the main memory.

 **Question 13:** How to erase data in EPROM?

-- by exposing it to ultraviolet light
+- By exposing it to ultraviolet light.

-**Question 14:** With expansion cards you can make your computer:
+**Question 14:** With expansion cards, you can make your computer:

-a. change the charger
+a.
+Change the charger.

-b. harder to fix
+b.
+Harder to fix.

-c. more powerful, add more memory, add more ports.
+c.
+More powerful, add more memory, add more ports.

-d. common target of malware
+d.
+A common target of malware.

-- c. more powerful, add more memory, add more ports.
+- c.
+More powerful, add more memory, add more ports.

-**Question 15:**
+**Question 15:** (Question 15 is empty)

 **Question 16:** True or False: A CPU cannot access secondary memory directly.